Kantrum/Personal-Portfolio/README.md

 # vCard Pro - Personal Portfolio

-**This is an enhanced version that adds Gallery View and Enlarged Photo View, and greatly refactored the code to be more efficient**
+**This is an enhanced version that adds Gallery View and Enlarged Photo View, and greatly refactored the code to be more efficient.**

+**My website is deployed on [AWS Amplify](https://aws.amazon.com/amplify/).**

 Original Intro:

 vCard is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+It supports both PC and mobile devices.

 <br />